The Co$ting Nature policy support tool helps to map the relative value provided to humanity by protected areas and other ecosystems.

 Co$tingNature was used in the COMPANDES project led by Professor Mulligan, which aimed to identify effective drainage basin management mechanisms in the Andes.
 Co$tingNature was used to place a high-ecosystem services case study site in the national context and identify areas of particular importance, which contributed to the project’s aims of developing Benefit Sharing Mechanisms for drainage basins.

-This case study was originally published by the Society in 2011 and updated in 2019.
+This case study was originally published by the Society in 2011 and was updated in 2019

 By placing a booking, you are permitting us to store and use your (and any other attendees) details in order to fulfil the booking.

 We will not use your details for marketing purposes without your explicit consent.

 You must be a member holding a valid Society membership to view the content you are trying to access.
 Please login to continue.